amabdulr/CNWG/Chunking.md

 9. Present the entire content in markdown format.
 Check if any content is missing from the original attachment and present that as a separate section.
 10. Refer to the content once again and ensure no content is missing.
 11. Except for first-level markdown heading (#),  always use sentence case for titles.
-12. Now compare the presented chunked content with the original document and only if you find something missing, should you present this under heading, "Content Not Used for Chunking".
-If you do not find anything missed, do not include this section.
-Always append this warning, "This list is not comprehensive.
+12. Now compare the presented chunked content with the original document and  if you find something missing, present this under heading, "Content Not Used for Chunking".
+Include  this warning, "This list is not comprehensive.
 Please run the **CTWG>Chunk>Find Missing Info** menu option for more.
 Human oversight is essential for all AI outputs.
 Specifically look for missing tables, codeblocks, and numbers."

 **Information Types and Titling Rules:**